 Share it in the interview invitation email that you send to candidates.
 Once I started doing this, the conversation with candidates was much more effective.
 Remember that this might be constantly changing for the same role, so talent acquisition teams and hiring managers need to keep iterating this.

-For example: hiring first iOS engineer?
-Probably want them to must have knowledge of Swift.
+For example: hiring the first iOS engineer?
+Probably want them to must-have knowledge of Swift.
 Second iOS engineer?
 Maybe Swift isn't a must-have this time?
 They can learn on the job.

-Tricky spot: Hiring for a role with no must-have skills like full-stack engineer.
-In cases like these dig deeper to what kind of work they should have previously done.
-How many projects/ delivered-impact/ time did the person work on any particular skill.
+Tricky spot: Hiring for a role with no must-have skills like a full-stack engineer.
+In cases like these dig deeper into what kind of work they should have previously done.
+How many projects/ delivered-impact/ time did the person work on any particular skill?
 If the person kept switching between languages every quarter without any high-impact projects, they might be a beginner in everything.

-Once we've narrowed down on the must have skills, we also need to define the expertise range.
+Once we have narrowed down on the must-have skills, we also need to define the expertise range.
 Should they be experts in the skill, and be able to deploy new libraries by themselves?
 Should they already be doing code reviews in that skill?
 Should they have experience with one production application in that?
 What is the bare minimum we need?

 2. Break the ice.
 You first.

 It takes time for candidates to settle in.
 So we shouldn't expect them to start talking about themselves.
 Have a pitch about yourselves, the company and the role handy (write it down).
 Preferably the short, medium and long versions.
 Start with a short introduction of yourself and set the stage for them.

 3. ASK them for their communication style and adapt to it.